 This WMP addresses the preventive strategies and programs adopted by LID to minimize the risk of its electrical lines and equipment causing a wildfire.
 The strategies and programs included in the WMP are evolving and are subject to change.
-As new technologies, practices and networks develop, and other environmental influences or risks are identified, changes to address them may be incorporated into future iterations of the WMP which is, in effect, a living document.
+As new technologies, practices and networks develop, and other environmental influences or risks are identified, changes to address them may be incorporated into future iterations of the WMP where warranted.